Episode 031: Gary Vaynerchuk on Leadership, Self-Awareness, Empathy, and Bill Parcells

 I originally sent a cold email to Gary roughly 6 months ago asking him to be one of the first guests on my podcast, The Learning Leader Show.
 He initially responded and said, “No, I won’t do it as I’m not recording any podcasts now, but maybe you can convince me to do it later.”
 Well, six months later (after many emails), Gary and I recorded an incredible episode.
 I’m extremely proud of this, and I was especially happy to hear the kind words Gary shared about me and the persistence I showed as well as how I handled a couple scheduling issues we’ve had along the way.
 Enjoy this episode with the Great Gary Vaynerchuk!

-Gary Vaynerchuk is an entrepreneur, investor, author, public speaker, and an internet personality with millions of followers across multiple social media platforms.
+Gary Vaynerchuk is an entrepreneur, investor, author, public speaker, and an internet personality with millions of follows across multiple social media platforms.
 Gary has been featured in The New York Times, The Wall Street Journal, GQ, and Time.
 He’s appeared on Late Night with Conan O’Brien and Ellen.

 Welcome To Episode 031: Gary Vaynerchuk on Leadership, Self-Awareness, Empathy, and Bill Parcells